 - Chris Seavor: A British game designer for Rare, he voiced nearly every male character in Conkers Bad Fur Day and its remake (which was a lot of voice work).
 He's also voiced Slippy Toad and Peppy Hare from Star Fox on occasion.

 - Clarine Harp: Best known for Sei in Burst Angel, Hibari Ginza in Speed Grapher and China in Axis Powers Hetalia.
 She also played Kaede in Mahou Sensei Negima! and Laura in Mnemosyne.
-She is also the basis for Aubrey in the webcomic Something Positive.
+She is also the basis for Aubrey in the webcomic Something*Positive.

 - Courtenay Taylor: Best known for playing Juhani in Knights of the Old Republic, Damsel in Vampire: The Masquerade – Bloodlines, Jack in Mass Effect 2 and 3, and Ada Wong in Resident Evil: Operation Raccoon City and Resident Evil 6.
+Outside of that, she's the voice of Starla (Muscle Man's equally fat and green girlfriend) on Cartoon Network's Regular Show.

 - Dominic Armato: A Promoted Fanboy whose largest role (thus far) was voicing Guybrush Threepwood in the Monkey Island series.
 Also does bit-part voicework for LucasArts games and had a small role in Rocket Power.